analogdevicesinc/msdk/USERGUIDE.md

 #### Updates

 MSDK updates are typically released on a quarterly basis, and the Maintenance Tool will retrieve the latest release when **Update components** is run.
-Additionally, update availability is checked each time [Eclipse](#eclipse) is launched.

 #### Development Resources